Colour grading in Adobe Photoshop Lightroom.

 The Luminance slider controls the brightness of the relevant wheel.

-The Blending slider controls the amount of overlap between the tints assigned to the shadows, midtones, and highlights.
+The Blending slider controls the amount of overlap between the tints assigned to the shadows, midtones and highlights.
 With blending set to 0, there is a small amount of overlap to avoid abrupt transitions, but each colour should remain “pure”.
-With the slider set to 100%, the colour tints will overlap (crossover) and create additional colours between shadow/midtones, and highlights.
+With the slider set to 100%, the colour tints will overlap (crossover) and create additional colours between shadow/midtones and highlights

 Use the Balance slider to shift the range of values that define the shadows/midtones/highlights.
-For example, if you apply a blue tint to the shadows and want that tint to extend farther into the midtones/highlights, move the Balance slider to the left.
-If you apply a yellow tint to the highlights and want that tint to extend farther into the midtones/shadows, move the Balance slider to the right.
+For example, if you apply a blue tint to the shadows and want that tint to extend further into the midtones/highlights, move the Balance slider to the left.
+If you apply a yellow tint to the highlights and want that tint to extend further into the midtones/shadows, move the Balance slider to the right.

-3. Hue, Saturation, and Luminance
+3. Hue, Saturation and Luminance

 Above the Colour Grading section is the Colour Mixer section.
 Within this, rather than editing attributes of the photo by their luminance values (shadows, midtones and highlights), you can edit by individual colour ranges on the spectrum.